valeriansaliou/vigil/README.md

 You can find the built binaries in the `./target/release` directory.

-_Install the `libssl-dev` (ie. OpenSSL headers) before you compile Vigil.
+_Install `libssl-dev` (ie. OpenSSL headers) and `libstrophe-dev` (ie. XMPP library headers; only if you need the XMPP notifier) before you compile Vigil.
 SSL dependencies are required for the HTTPS probes and email notifications._

 **Install from Docker Hub:**